Other Areas of Stationary Source Enforcement

 Air Facility System (AFS)

 AFS is a national stationary source air pollution database that stores permit and compliance activities for more than 100,000 facilities.
 This database is maintained by the federal Environmental Protection Agency (EPA).
 The Air Resources Board submits quarterly reports to U.S. EPA on the completion of major source inspections by Air Pollution Control Districts in California.
-For more information, please email James McCormack or telephone (916) 324-8020.
+For more information, please email Taylor Grose telephone (916) 324-8020.

 Continuous Emission Monitoring (CEM) Systems